 In Maida Vale a couple fall back in love with their maisonette

-A young couple’s maisonette - which was fine for them and their baby - started feeling a bit too small when the little one became a toddler and, by the time she started school, it became so chaotic and uncomfortable our clients started thinking the only solution was to move to another area and buy a bigger place.
+A young couple’s maisonette - which was once adequate for them and their baby - started feeling a bit too small when the little one became a toddler and, by the time she started school, it became chaotic and uncomfortable so our clients started thinking the only solution was to move to another area and buy a bigger place.

 They loathed the idea of leaving Maida Vale, missing the charm of Little Venice and the vicinity to their child’s school.